Smith-Madrone Vineyards and Winery

 Smith-Madrone Vineyards and Winery is a winery in Napa Valley in the Spring Mountain District AVA.
 It was founded in 1971 by Stuart Smith.
 The name Smith-Madrone comes from combining the founders' name with the madrone trees among the estate.
 The winery is a long-time pioneer of dry farming.

 Charles Smith, Stuart Smith's brother, is the winemaker at Smith-Madrone.
-Charles joined the winery in 1973.
-Sam Smith, Stuart Smith's son, is the assistant winemaker.
+Charles joined the winery in 1973. • François Bugué, is the Associate Winemaker.

 Vineyards

 Smith-Madrone is located in the Spring Mountain District in the Napa Valley AVA.
 The estate is a 200 acre ranch, planted partly as vineyards over a century ago.
 It sits at 1,600 to 1800 ft elevation at the top of Spring Mountain amid fir and madrona.
 Some of the vines are planted on slopes angling over 30 degrees.
 There are 6.25 acre of Riesling, 10.25 acre of Chardonnay, 13 acre of Cabernet Sauvignon, 1 acre of Cabernet Franc and 3.75 acre of Merlot.